openqasm/openqasm-sphinx/README.md

 ]
 ```

-There is no need to import the extension; Sphinx will ahndle this automatically.
+There is no need to import the extension; Sphinx will handle this automatically.

 ## Developing